cloudfoundry/docs-buildpacks/README.md

 # Writing Custom Buildpacks

 This is a guide for developers on writing custom buildpacks to use with Cloud Foundry.
+Buildpacks package the languages and libraries that support your apps.

 This doc is one of several doc repositories that go into a complete documentation set.